elifesciences/builder/README.md

 # builder

-*TEMPORARY REPO WHILE CREDENTIALS AND SENSITIVE INFORMATION ARE CUT OUT*
+*TEMPORARY REPO WHILE ANY CREDENTIALS OR SENSITIVE INFORMATION IS CUT OUT*

-An attempt to centralize the configuration and building of application environments, locally (Vagrant) and remotely
+An attempt to centralize the configuration and building of application environments, locally (Vagrant) and remotely (AWS).

-Test that you have the system prerequisites installed:

-    ./prerequisites.py

-It's up to you to install/update/configure anything missing.

-It's assumed `brew` and `brew cask` are being used on OSX.

-To install:
+# first

+Download:

 	git clone ssh://git@github.com/elifesciences/builder

-    cd builder
+Install:

     ./update.sh

-To update:
+Update:

     git pull
     ./update.sh

-To test:

-    ./test.sh
+Fix any missing pre-requisites and call `./update.sh` again until you see the happy

+> all done

+message.

+## Next

+Your `settings.yaml` file was created automatically and contains options for tweaking the behaviour of `builder`, like which projects it should be looking at.

+By default it points to the `./projects/elife.yaml` project file.
+This file describes all eLife projects that can be built and some configuration for their environments.

+Project files and the `settings.yaml` file are the only two places where configuration is supported.

+The first thing you should do if you are new to `builder` is bring up a Vagrant instance of a supported project.
+This is a good test that things are working correctly.

-## Vagrant Usage
+### Vagrant

 The `Vagrantfile` can build any project, you just need to tell it which one.